South Norfolk: Elections

-Although the UK Youth Parliament is an apolitical organisation, the elections are run in a way similar to that of the Local Elections.
+Although the UK Youth Parliament is an apolitical organisation, the elections are run in a similar way to the local elections.
 The votes come from 11 to 18 year olds and are combined to make the decision of the next, 2 year Member of Youth Parliament.
-The elections are run at different times across the country with South Norfolk's typically being in early Spring and bi-annually.
+The elections are run at different times across the country; South Norfolk's are typically in early Spring and bi-annually.

-The current Member of Youth Parliament for South Norfolk is Ewan Brett MYP.

-Wards & parishes

-Geographical composition

-The district is entirely parished, and is made up of 119 civil parishes.
+Premises

+In 2023 the council moved to the Horizon Centre, a modern office building at the Broadland Business Park on the outskirts of Norwich (in the parish of Postwick with Witton).
+The council shares the building with Broadland District Council as part of their joint management and staff arrangement.

+Prior to 2023 the council was based at South Norfolk House at Cygnet Court in Long Stratton, which had been purpose-built for the council and was formally opened on 26 September 1979.

+Geography

 At the time of the 2001 census, the district had an area of 909 km², with a population of 110,710 in 46,607 households.

-The district contains the following civil parishes:
+Towns and parishes

+The district made up of 119 civil parishes.
+The parish councils for Costessey, Diss, Hingham, Loddon, Long Stratton, Redenhall with Harleston, and Wymondham have declared their parishes to be towns, allowing them to take the style "town council".